ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-5-methods-return.rst

       - This code should compile.

-    - 40
+    - 40.0

-      + Correct, the Liquid() constructor sets the currentTemp instance variable to 50 and the lowerTemp() method subtracts 10 from it, and getTemp() returns the currentTemp value.
+      + Correct, the Liquid() constructor sets the currentTemp instance variable to 50 and the lowerTemp() method subtracts 10 from it, and getTemp() returns the currentTemp value as a double.

 .. raw:: html

       <pre id="turtleClassesReturn" class="javaFiles" style="display:none;">

       import java.awt.Image;